 However, if you’re dying to go up to the Empire State Building, feel free to choose that instead of the Top of the Rock!

-The Empire State Building currently runs on a limited opening time from 11 am to 11 pm daily, you can purchase your tickets here.
+The Empire State Building is open from 9 am to 11 pm daily, you can purchase your tickets here.
 You can reach the Empire State Building in 15 minutes from the Rockefeller Center on foot.

 Afternoon of Your One Day in New York City